Sliding wear: role of plasticity

-Crack energy measurements are typically conducted on macroscopic samples (samples with linear dimensions $\sim 1 \ {\rm cm}$), which may not represent the smaller length scales in polymer wear, where particles as small as $\sim 1 \ {\rm \mu m}$ are removed.
-At these scales, contributions from mechanisms such as cavitation and crazing may be reduced.
-Additionally, in sliding the asperity-induced deformation spans a broad frequency range ($\omega \approx v/r_0$, where $v$ is the sliding speed and $r_0$ is the contact size), unlike the fixed frequency conditions used in tearing energy experiments.
+Fracture energy is commonly characterized using macroscopic samples with characteristic dimensions on the order of $\sim 1 \ {\rm cm}$.
+However, this macroscopic scale may not accurately capture the fracture behavior relevant to polymer wear, which often involves material removal in the form of particles as small as $\sim 1 \ {\rm \mu m}$.
+At such small scales, the contributions of mechanisms like cavitation and crazing may be significantly reduced.
+Moreover, deformation in sliding contacts involves a broad distribution of loading frequencies, approximately given by $\omega \approx v / r_0$, where $v$ is the sliding speed and $r_0$ is the characteristic contact radius.
+This contrasts with the single-frequency loading conditions typically employed in standard tearing energy tests.

+In one of the most widely used wear models, Archard \cite{A1,A3} proposed an empirical law stating that the wear volume is proportional to the normal load and sliding distance, and inversely proportional to the hardness of the material.
+This model, although simple, captures many of the trends observed in experiments.
+However, it does not provide a physical explanation for the underlying mechanisms of the wear process, and our study shows that the wear rate depends on the penetration hardness in a different way than predicted by Archard's wear law.

+Recently, in Ref. \cite{ToBe}, a theory was developed to describe sliding wear in elastic materials, where plastic deformation is negligible.
+The theory assumes that wear occurs in asperity contacts where the (temporarily) stored elastic energy is large enough to create the fracture surfaces involved in the removal of a wear particle.
+The model quantitatively predicts both the wear rate and the size of the wear particles, and shows good agreement with experimental results.

+However, many materials such as polymers often exhibit significant plastic deformation in asperity contact regions.
+In this study, we extend the model to elastoplastic materials.

+It is important to note that even if plastic flow occurs at some length scales, brittle fracture may still take place at larger length scales, so both mechanisms can operate simultaneously.
+To incorporate plastic deformation into the model, we make use of the following experimental observation: when two solids are pressed together with a normal force $F_{\rm N}$, some asperity contact regions may undergo plastic deformation.
+However, if the solids are then separated and brought back into contact at exactly the same position and with the same force $F_{\rm N}$, only elastic deformation occurs, and the resulting stress distribution is identical to that before separation.
+Therefore, the stress distribution predicted from the elastoplastic calculation is the appropriate one to use when estimating the elastic deformation energy.

-In Ref. \cite{ToBe}, a theory was developed to describe sliding wear in rubber.
-In this study, we extend this theory to PMMA wear.
-Wear rates of PMMA sliding on tile, sandpaper, and polished steel surfaces under dry conditions are measured and compared with theoretical predictions.
+In this study, we present wear rate measurements for PMMA sliding on tile, sandpaper, and polished steel surfaces under dry conditions, as well as for glass sliding on sandpaper, and compare the results with theoretical predictions.

+A more detailed discussion of the historical development of wear models, with particular emphasis on soft materials, can be found in a recent review article \cite{history}.

 0.3cm {\bf 2 Experimental methods}